-Youku Inc. (YOKU), China’s largest online video provider, plans to expand sponsorships and product placements in the content it produces, Chief Executive Officer Victor Koo said.
+Youku Inc. (YOKU:US), China’s largest online video provider, plans to expand sponsorships and product placements in the content it produces, Chief Executive Officer Victor Koo said.

 Youku, based in Beijing, has been letting companies pay to place products in its original programming for at least two years, Koo said in an interview after a speech at the Fortune Brainstorm Tech conference in Aspen, Colorado.
 Those types of agreements now represent much less revenue than standard advertisements, he said.